Property Management

 • Recommend achievable increase (typically 3–5% annually in stable markets)

-Important: Victoria requires landlords to give 60 days' notice for any rent increase.
+Important: Victoria requires landlords to give 90 days' notice for any rent increase — increased from 60 days on 25 November 2025.
 Increases must be justified by market conditions — excessive increases can be challenged at VCAT.

 Break Lease — When Tenants Leave Early